RichCWilkerson/Consulting_Notes/Marketing/NeimanMarcus.md

    - Observability: metrics and logging for sync success/failure.
    - Testing: unit + integration tests that simulate offline/online transitions.

+### AR-based Virtual Try-On
+“AR-based virtual try-on essentially combines ARCore’s SDK motion tracking, environmental understanding, and depth data with real-time 3D rendering.
+The pipeline is straightforward: you create anchors, attach 3D assets, use the depth mesh for occlusion accuracy, and render through Sceneform or a custom GL pipeline.
+The key challenges are model optimization, frame-rate stability, and smoothing the tracking data

+“The Depth API gives you a real-time depth map from the camera.
+That allows you to understand how far every pixel in the scene is from the device.
+With that information, you can do proper occlusion—so if a user walks in front of a virtual object, the virtual object disappears behind them instead of just floating on top.
+It’s essential for realistic virtual try-on.”
+1. Generates per-pixel depth data
+2. Enables occlusion and realistic layering
+3. Helps scale 3D objects naturally based on distance

+“Sceneform is the higher-level 3D rendering engine for ARCore.
+It abstracts away most of the complexity of OpenGL and Filament, so you can load 3D models, apply materials, handle lighting, and attach objects to anchors without manually managing the render pipeline.
+It supports physically-based rendering (PBR), animation playback, and real-time lighting updates, which makes it ideal for virtual try-on because the 3D asset looks realistic and reacts to ARCore’s light estimation.
+Sceneform basically handles the heavy lifting—render loops, shaders, model loading—so developers can focus on the AR logic itself instead of low-level graphics code.”

+“The Face Mesh API gives you a dense mesh of 468 landmark points across the face.
+These points include eyes, eyebrows, nose bridge, chin, and cheek contours.
+Virtual try-on uses these landmarks to anchor items like glasses or makeup textures so they stick naturally to the user’s face—even as they rotate, tilt, or move.”
+NOTE:
+1. Works without needing a depth sensor.
+2. Supports deformation → so models can conform to facial structure.
+3. Stable tracking even in lower lighting.

+“Anchors are ARCore’s way of locking a virtual object into a stable position in the real world.
+Trackables like planes, faces, or feature points define where anchors can be placed.
+Once an anchor is created, ARCore keeps it updated as the camera moves, so the object doesn’t drift or slide.”
+1. Anchors update pose every frame
+2. Virtual objects are always attached to an anchor
+3. Prevents jitter and drift in 3D placement

+“16ms Frame Budget — Hitting 60 FPS.
+AR is extremely performance-sensitive.
+You basically have a 16 millisecond budget per frame to maintain a smooth 60 FPS experience.
+That includes camera capture, depth calculations, mesh tracking, and rendering.
+Any part of the pipeline that goes over budget causes jitter or drift in the AR object.”
+1. ARCore uses asynchronous updates to help stay within budget
+2. 60 FPS is ideal for stable tracking, especially with face meshes

+“Light Estimation lets ARCore analyze the brightness, color temperature, and direction of light in the environment.
+With that data, you can light your 3D models so they match the real world.
+It makes virtual objects blend naturally instead of looking ‘pasted on.’”
+1. Supports Environmental HDR for realistic reflections
+2. Soft shadows and highlights react to actual room lighting

 ---

+# Migration XML -> Compose Narratives

+Narrative:
+Situation
+- Legacy Android app with XML layouts struggling to keep up with modern UI demands, slow iteration cycles, and inconsistent design fidelity.
+- Goal: modernize the UI layer by migrating to Jetpack Compose to improve development speed, design consistency, and performance.
+- Took technical leadership on the migration from XML to Compose, defining a phased strategy, establishing best practices, and mentoring the team through the transition.
+Task
+- Design the migration approach, create reusable Compose components, and lead the incremental rollout.
+- Establish state management patterns, theming strategies, and interoperability with existing XML screens.
+- Mentor the team on Compose concepts, best practices, and performance optimizations.
+Action
+- Assessment and Planning
+  - Audited existing XML layouts to identify high-impact screens and common patterns.
+  - Prioritized screens for migration based on complexity, user impact, and team readiness.
+  - Created a migration roadmap with milestones and checkpoints.
+- Incremental Migration Strategy
+  - Started with hybrid XML + Compose screens using ComposeView to embed Compose in existing layouts.
+  - Migrated one screen or feature at a time, keeping ViewModels and business logic unchanged.
+  - Used feature flags to safely roll out Compose screens and allow easy rollback if issues arose.
+- Established State Management
+  - Standardized on StateFlow in ViewModels as the single source of truth.
+  - XML screens collected StateFlows with lifecycleScope; Compose screens used collectAsState().
+  - Shared ViewModels across XML and Compose to maintain consistent state.
+- Theming and Design Fidelity
+  - Created a core design system module with Material3 tokens (colors, typography, shapes).
+  - Implemented reusable Compose UI components (Buttons, TextFields, Cards) in the core module.
+  - Used Compose Previews to validate design fidelity against Figma mockups.
+Result
+- Successfully migrated key screens to Jetpack Compose, improving UI development speed by ~30% and reducing design inconsistencies.
+- Enabled faster iteration cycles with Compose Previews and reusable components.
+- Improved app performance by leveraging Compose’s efficient rendering and state management.

+## why migrate from xml to compose?
+1. plays nicer with Kotlin libraries → tying coroutines to a layout, better integration with modern dev
+2. less boilerplate → common/core components
+    - reusable components
+    - more consistent design system
+3. previews -> see UI changes without running the app
+4. performance → compose only re-renders what changes
+    - coroutines + flows → better state management and is easier to create background tasks
+    - coroutines can suspend (pause) without blocking the main thread
+5. modern models → MVI, not sure it is possible with xml
+   - declarative UI fits better with unidirectional data flow (MVI)

 ## 🎨 Jetpack Compose & UI Modernization
 ### What challenges did you face integrating Jetpack Compose into an existing XML codebase?